What is Xarel-lo and where is it found?

 What does Xarel-lo taste like?

-Xarel-lo can produce wines with intense aromas and flavors, notably of earthy or herbal character.
+Xarel-lo can produce wines with intense aromas and flavours, notably of earthy or herbal character.